 According to Allen, the play premiered to "tumultuous applause."
 Phelps called for the author to come take a bow, but Browning declined.
 Macready was not called to the curtain, a fact that made him angry.
 Reviewer after reviewer, even those hostile to Macready, praised the play.
 Audiences flocked to see it, packing Drury Lane.
 Yet Macready pulled the play at the height of its popularity, never allowing it to be performed again under his management.
 Writing in his diary after the whole affair was over, Macready called Browning a "wretched insect."

 The year 1843 saw the end of the monopoly Drury Lane and Covent Garden had enjoyed on "legitimate" drama in London.
-Of course, the Haymarket had presented plays during the summer, and other theatres (like Sadler's Wells, soon to be taken over by Phelps) presented them on the sly as "melodrama" or "burletta," but Macready had always argued that the monopoly was necessary for the revival of the drama.
-Then, in 1843, Macready asked the owners of Drury Lane for a decrease in rent.
+Macready had always argued that the monopoly was necessary, but in 1843, he asked the owners of Drury Lane for a decrease in rent.
 (He was also asking each actor to accept a one-third reduction in pay.)
 The owners declined.

 Phelps successfully revived the adaptation at Sadler's Wells, presenting the play 30 times in his first season of managing the theatre.
 In 1848, however, Macready wrote to Phelps about the play, saying, "as I intend to act it myself during my present engagement, I do not consider it right to extend the permission for performance at present."
 Phelps must have been confused.
 Since when did he need Macready's permission to perform a play the actor had not written?